JelleAalbers/npshmex/README.md

 ```
 The last two lines take about ~290 ms on my laptop, but ~1250 ms using
 `concurrent.futures.ProcessPoolExecutor`: more than a factor four difference.
-The latter also requires about twice as much memory (based on the threshold at
+To run this example, npshmex claims only half as much memory as the standard library
-which I get a MemoryError).
+`ProcessPoolExecutor`, based on the threshold at which I get a MemoryError.

-For this ridiculously simple task, the multiprocessing overhead is dominant even when
+For the trivial `add_one` task, multiprocessing overhead is dominant even when
-spawning a single child process (a bare `add_one(big_data)` would take only ~55 ms).
+spawning a single child process (a bare `add_one(big_data)` takes ~55 ms).
-However, since part of this overhead is in the parent process, it will bottleneck
+However, since part of the multiprocessing overhead is in the parent process,
-even more complex tasks when scaled over enough processes.
+it will also bottleneck more complex tasks when they are scaled over enough processes.

 How it works
 --------------